 These published consolidated accounts conform to the Luxembourg law of 8 December 1994 (as amended) in all respects except that investments are stated at market value, land and buildings at valuation and for the presentation of subrogation and salvages.
 Luxembourg legislation requires that investments are stated at the lower of historic amortised cost or estimated market value and that subrogation and salvage recovery items are disclosed gross.
 The treatment adopted in these financial statements is consistent with the basis of accounting generally accepted by the other members of the International Group of P&I Clubs and includes additional disclosures relating to cash flows, policy year positions and average expense ratio to meet the generally accepted reporting bases or specific disclosure requirements of the International Group.

-The consolidated accounts are set out on pages 15 to 39 with the principal accounting policies summarised on pages 22 to 24.
+The consolidated accounts are set out on pages 16 to 39 with the principal accounting policies summarised on pages 22 to 24.
 Consolidated accounts conforming fully to the Luxembourg legislation are filed with the Luxembourg authorities: copies are available on request from our principal office.

-These consolidated accounts show a deficit for the year of \$20.3 million (2022 \$40.1 million deficit).
-Total reserves at 20 February 2023 are \$230.8 million (2022 \$251.2 million).
+These consolidated accounts show a surplus for the year of \$45.4 million (2023 \$20.3 million deficit).
+Total reserves at 20 February 2024 are \$276.3 million (2023 \$230.8 million).